AliOsX/django-iot/README.md

 This is the demo to accompany my talk on [Django for IoT](https://djangocon.eu/speakers/9) at DjangoCon Europe 2016.
 It controls an LIFX light bulb based on Twitter voting.

+You can fork this to play around with your own projects, or get started fresh with https://github.com/aschn/cookiecutter-django-iot

 # Get started

 ## LIFX setup